Csc32/countries-api/README.md

 **_Test Cases_**:

+1. [ ]  should return bad request and error message if the id is invalid
 1. [ ]  should return bad request if there is not data of the country
-1.  [ ] should return bad request and error message if inputs are invalids
 1. [ ]  should return a message when data has been deleted
 ## EndPoints for States:

 -   **GET: /api/states/{state_id}**